sirupsen/vim-execrus/README.md

 # Execrus.vim

 Execrus is like clippy for Vim, only he's useful and can execute things for you.
+Execrus works by having a hierachy of commands to run under different circumstances.
 For instance if you're in a Ruby file and hit ctrl-E, he might run the file, or if it's a test file he'll run the test, if it's a Gemfile he'll run bundle install.
-The functionality of execrus is easily customizable.
+Or if you're in a C++ file, pushing ctrl-E might compile and run the file, or run make.
+The functionality of execrus is easily customizable, but it comes with some semi-sane defaults.

-Execrus works by having a hierachy of commands to run under different circumstances.

 ## Usage